Hillary Clinton says she's 'thinking' about 2016 White House run

 Appearing at a marketing conference in San Francisco, Clinton, widely considered the Democratic front-runner if she enters the race, was asked by an interviewer: "What's your plan?
 Are you going to do it?
 You can announce it here if you'd like."

-"I'm actually here trying to get some marketing advice," Clinton quipped, before adding: "I am obviously flattered and deeply honored to have people ask me and people encourage me.
+"I'm actually here trying to get some marketing advice," Clinton quipped, before adding: "I am obviously flattered and deeply honoured to have people ask me and people encourage me.

 "And I am thinking about it, but I am going to continue to think about it for a while," she said to cheers from the audience.